 If the taxpayer qualifies, the Installment Plan allows the taxpayer to pay property taxes in four payments rather than one.

-You can participate in the quarterly installment plan for next year's taxes for your real estate and/or your tangible personal property taxes if your current tax bill is more than $100.
-An installment application was included with your tax bill and is also provided on this web site.
-If you wish to participate in the installment plan, you must complete and return the application to the Tax Collector prior to May 1.
+You can participate in the quarterly installment plan for next year's taxes for your real estate and/or your tangible personal property taxes if your next years estimate tax tax bill is more than $100.
+An installment application was included with your tax bill and is also provided in our Resources page.
+If you wish to participate in the installment plan, you must complete and return the application to the Tax Collector no later than April 30th.

 If you have an escrow account, check with your mortgage company.
 Since you pay a portion of your taxes to your mortgage company with your monthly mortgage payment the mortgage company makes a single payment for you, therefore you may be unable to participate in this plan.